dhl0917/NeuralNetworks_for_MNIST/README.md

 # Neural Networks for MNIST

 MNIST is the simplest data set and the very first data set to learn neural networks.
-Here two classical models and their corresponding trained weights are uploaded.
+Here two classical models implemented in Pytorch and their corresponding trained weights are uploaded.

 - Multi-perceptron neural networks